Alamos Gold (AGI) Downgraded by Desjardins to “Hold”

-Alamos Gold (TSE:AGI) (NYSE:AGI) was downgraded by stock analysts at Desjardins from a “buy” rating to a “hold” rating in a report released on Thursday.
-Desjardins also issued estimates for Alamos Gold’s Q4 2018 earnings at $0.03 EPS and FY2018 earnings at $0.08 EPS.
+Desjardins cut shares of Alamos Gold (NYSE:AGI) (TSE:AGI) from a buy rating to a hold rating in a research report sent to investors on Thursday morning, Marketbeat.com reports.
+Desjardins also issued estimates for Alamos Gold’s Q4 2018 earnings at $0.02 EPS and FY2018 earnings at $0.06 EPS.

 Alamos Gold Inc, together with its subsidiaries, engages in the acquisition, exploration, development, and extraction of gold deposits in North America.
 It also explores for silver and precious metals.
 The company holds interests in the Young-Davidson mine, which includes contiguous mineral leases and claims totaling 11,000 acres located in Northern Ontario, Canada; the Mulatos mine located within the Salamandra Concessions in the Sierra Madre Occidental mountain range in the east-central portion of the State of Sonora, Mexico; and the El Chanate mine that comprises 22 mineral concessions covering 4,618 hectares situated in the State of Sonora, Mexico.